London's Burning (TV series): Series 11–14 (1998–2002)

 London's Burning continued on into 1998 with a new producer, David Shanks (later David Newcombe).
 Series 11, 12 and 13 saw the return to firefighting scenes as the primary focus.
-Series 14 however was almost completely based on soap opera-style story lines, with the number of fire 'shouts' severely reduced.
-Series 14 completely ignored the new ranking system of the LFB that was introduced at the start of series 13; also some old characters had left, with new ones added, with no explanation – confusing matters for the viewer.
+Series 14, however, was almost completely based on soap opera-style story lines, with the number of fire 'shouts' severely reduced.
+Series 14 completely ignored the new rank structure of the LFB that was introduced at the start of series 13; also some old characters had left, with new ones added, with no explanation – confusing matters for the viewer.
 Viewing figures slumped drastically and the series was critically panned.
 In 2002 London's Burning was cut from the schedule; the final episode was broadcast on 25 August 2002 in a two-hour slot.
-The replacement show – Steel River Blues – bombed in the ratings, and was axed after just one series.
+The replacement show, Steel River Blues, bombed in the ratings, and was axed after just one series.

 'Duty Log' video special

 In 2000 a 90-minute behind-the-scenes special was released on VHS video.